 If you’re tired of ferreting out the ingredients in restaurant food and dismayed to learn of the hidden calories in many menu choices, you might be interested in trying a Pho Hoa restaurant.

 Bowls of soup come with platters of uncooked vegetables on the side, and you select the thinly sliced raw meat that cooks on its way to the table in your broth.
 The nutritional content of a meal at Pho Hoa relies almost entirely on you.

 Beef Noodle Pho

 Your low-calorie, nutritious meal at Pho Hoa could take a waistline-bulging turn depending on your choice of beverage.
-You could stick with water or espresso without adding calories to your meal. or choose a soybean milk that includes 7 g of protein for its 150 calories.
-But the calorie count could quickly add up if you try one of the tapioca pearl smoothies.
-The tapioca pearls themselves contain up to 200 calories per serving, and 70 percent of those calories come from fat, according to Nutsonline.
+You could stick with water or espresso without adding calories to your meal; or choose a soybean milk that includes nine grams of protein for its 140 calories.